 I was born and raised in Boone, North Carolina, majored in English and Philosophy at Saint Olaf College in Northfield, Minnesota, and earned an MA and PhD from the University of North Carolina at Chapel Hill.
 I joined the KU faculty in 2007.

-Nineteenth-Century U.S. Literature and Culture, American Indian and African American Literature to 1900, Early American Drama and Oratory, Performance Studies
+Nineteenth-Century U.S. Literature and Culture, American Indian and African American Literatures to 1900, Early American Drama and Oratory, Performance Studies

 Selected Publications —

 Provocative Eloquence: Theater, Violence, and Antislavery Speech in the Antebellum U.S. University of Michigan Press, 2019.
 Finalist for the Association for Theatre in Higher Education’s Outstanding Book Award and the Theatre Library Association’s George Freedley Memorial Award.

 Native Acts: Indian Performance, 1603-1832, edited by Laura L. Mielke and Joshua David Bellin, introduction by Mielke, afterword by Philip J. Deloria.
 University of Nebraska Press, 2011.

 Moving Encounters: Sympathy and the Indian Question in Antebellum Literature.
 University of Massachusetts Press, 2008.
 Co-winner of the 2009 Byron Caldwell Smith Book Award and a 2009 Choice “Outstanding Academic Title.”

 Broadview Anthology of American Literature, one of twelve general editors.
 Vols 1 & 2, 2022.

 “John Brougham’s Columbus Burlesque,” edited with Rachel Linnea Brown.
 Scholarly Editing 39, 2021.